Svdwege/ubiquitous-waddle/README.md

 ## Debugging in Visual Studio Code: gdb

 In every Makefile or Makefile2 the compiler flag *-g* is used.
-Some *gdb* launches are available in *.vscode/launch.json*.
+Some *gdb* launches are available in [launch.json](.vscode/launch.json).

 ## Book and excercises

-The related book **Advanced C** is in pdf format available.
+The related book [Advanced C v2.0](BookExercises/AdvancedC-v2.0.pdf) is in pdf format available.
-Book exercises are partly prepared in code directories available.
+Book exercises are partly prepared in the [BookExercises](BookExercises) subdirectory.